UMM-CSci-4453-S19/lab-7-decaf/README.md

 <div style="position:absolute;left:#LEFT#px;top:#TOP#px"><button id="#BUTTON_ID#" >#LABEL#</button></div>
 ```

+## Exercise

-**Exercise:**  Create a table that can hold this information.
+**Create table `till_buttons`:**  Create a table that can hold this information.
 Feel free to augment the table with a few extra fields to give yourself more control over the size, etc.

 I'll provide the angular code necessary to make the buttons appear on the client side in the `first_buttons` subdirectory.
 Your job is to
-**Exercise:**  Modify the server code so that `/buttons` will return a JSON object that contains the results of querying your `till_buttons` table.
+**Modify server code:**  Modify the server code so that accessing the URL `localhost:8080/buttons` will return a JSON object that contains the results of querying your `till_buttons` table.
 Note:  You may need to modify the files I provide to match the fields that you chose for your database.

 ## Adding a little bit of functionality